strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.7.1 =
+* Fix to Braintree webhook that should help get it verified by Braintree more easily.

 = 1.7.0.4 =
 * Another database fix for new installs.